This article is part of a series in collaboration with

 Most of us will experience setbacks, as they can be part of the ups and downs of life.
 Physical activity can act as a powerful tool for getting you back into healthy shape after illness, injury or heartbreak.

 Moderate-to-vigorous physical activity can also help you heal better.
 When you move more, you prime your immune system to respond better as well, making you a more efficient cold and flu fighter.
 Additionally, physical activity reduces the risk of multiple conditions and illnesses from heart disease, to stroke and type 2 diabetes.
-There’s even some evidence to suggest that it benefits those undergoing radiation treatment for breast cancer, reducing the energy-sapping effects of treatment and soothing its emotional toll.
+There’s even some evidence to suggest that it

 4. You’ll breathe better